pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 we were nearing a finished product.
 Our design process has not been very open, not because we we haven't wanted it that way, but because of the lack of tooling that preserves the continuity of a broad-reaching, multi-faceted exploratory research process.
-I think we're doing the best we can with what we have, but we need ways to do this better!
-I believe that the future really _is_ a [happy place]!

-Throughout this exploration (and it has been a luxury to be able to explore this topic so intensely for so long), while I have learned much from the many perspectives that have been shared, I have found it particularly interesting that we have not yet discussed the definition of _scholarship_.
+I believe that [the future really _is_ a happy place][happy place] and we need ways to do this better!
+Throughout this exploration (and it has been a luxury to be able to explore this topic so intensely for so long), while I have learned much from the many perspectives that have been shared, I have found it particularly interesting that we have not yet discussed together the definition of _scholarship_.
 I think we've assumed that we're trying to create something for the current professional community of scholars, scientists, and researchers, and anyone else who want to play their game.
 But I think revisiting our definitions of scholarship,